-Plar the at are the reasons for requesting Discretionary Review?
-The project meets the minimum standards of the uning Code.
-What are the exceptional and extraordinary circumstances that justify Discretionary Review of project?
-How does the project conflict with the City's General Plan or the Planning Code's Priority Policies or idential Design Guidelines?
-Please be specific and site specific sections of the Residential Design Guidelines.
-See a ttached.
-Ple Residential Design Guidelines assume some impacts to be reasonable and expected as part of construction. ase explain how this project would cause unreasonable impacts.
-If you believe your property, the property of ers or the neighborhood would be adversely affected, please state who would be affected, and how: See a ttached.
-3. Whethe nat alternatives or changes to the proposed project, beyond the changes (if any) already made would respond to exceptional and extraordinary circumstances and reduce the adverse effects noted above in question #1?
-See attached.
+- What are the reasons for requesting Discretionary Review?
+The project meets the minimum standards of the Planning Code.
+What are the exceptional and extraordinary circumstances that justify Discretionary Review of the project?
+How does the project conflict with the City's General Plan or the Planning Code's Priority Policies or Residential Design Guidelines?
+Please be specific and site specific sections of the Residential Design Guidelines. - See attached. - 2.
+The Residential Design Guidelines assume some impacts to be reasonable and expected as part of construction.
+Please explain how this project would cause unreasonable impacts.
+If you believe your property, the property of others or the neighborhood would be adversely affected, please state who would be affected, and how:

+3. What alternatives or changes to the proposed project, beyond the changes (if any) already made would respond to the exceptional and extraordinary circumstances and reduce the adverse effects noted above in question #1?